rainforestapp/rf-homework-frontend/README.md

 - `browser` must be one of `"chrome"`, `"firefox"`, `"safari"`, or `"edge"`
 - `instruction_count` must be > 0

-**The focus here is on the quality of your JavaScript, not the beauty of your design.
-The controls you add should be usable but need not be much to look at.**

-You can use any UI frameworks of your choosing (or none).
-There is a tiny amount of react boilerplate code provided but you are free to delete it.
 ## Additional requirements

 - Don't modify the given `public/index.html` file in any way.
 You're of course still allowed to modify the DOM through Javascript.
 - You must use Fetch API to interact with the `test_suites` endpoint.
 Refer to https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API for documentation.
 - You may add additional libraries as you see fit (except for the fetch restriction above), but try to keep it minimal.
+Libraries that trivialize the solution too much would make it harder to have interesting discussions in the follow up interview, which wouldn't help your application.
 - Your driver code should be written in `src/index.js`.

 ## Setup